datacamp-content-public/RintroTartuPhD/chapter1.md

 - Calculate the budget of the course with 15 participants and the course fee per participant, if the costs are divided equally between all

 `@hint`
--The first exercise is solved for you
+- The first exercise is solved for you
--The second exercise is solved for you
+- The second exercise is solved for you
--Add 20*(18+7) to the previous calculation
+- Add 20*(18+7) to the previous calculation
 - Fill gaps in the instruction by 15

 `@pre_exercise_code`